-For further information on these certifications, contact IMLS, 955 L'Enfant Plaza North, SW, Suite 4000, Washington, DC, 20024-2135, or call 202-653-IMLS (4657).
+For further information on these certifications, contact IMLS at 955 L'Enfant Plaza North, SW, Suite 4000, Washington, DC, 20024-2135.

-Appendix Two - Required Federal Systems Getting a D-U-N-S® Number
+Appendix Two-Guidance for Required Registrations Working with D-U-N-S® Numbers and Unique Entity Identifiers

-Currently, all non-federal entities must obtain a Dun and Bradstreet Data Universal Numbering System (D-U-N-S®) Number in order to apply for, receive, and report on federal awards.
-The Unique Entity Identifier (UEI) will eventually replace the D-U-N-S® Number and will be requested in, and assigned by, the System for Award Management (SAM).
-Until then, the D-U-N-S® Number remains the official identifier, and applicants should continue to use it to register in SAM.
+Until recently, all non-federal entities were required to obtain a Dun and Bradstreet Data Universal Numbering System (D-U-N-S®) Number in order to apply for, receive, and report on federal awards.
+The Unique Entity Identifier (UEI) is replacing the D-U-N-S® Number and will be requested in, and assigned by, the System for Award Management (SAM).
+Applicants with active SAM registrations can find their assigned UEI in their SAM records.
+Applicants without an active SAM registration will need a D-U-N-S® Number to register in SAM.